It’s Arizona’s Birthday! Here are 10 Fun Facts About the State

 1. Arizona is Turning 112 Years Old

-President William Howard Taft admitted Arizona into the union on February 14, 1912, making Arizona the 48th U.S. state and 112 years old as of 2024.
+President William Howard Taft admitted Arizona into the union on Feb.
+14, 1912, making Arizona the 48th U.S. state and 112 years old as of 2024.

-2. Pluto Was Discovered in Arizona
+2. Pluto was Discovered in Arizona

 3. The Grand Canyon is Older Than the Dinosaurs